 Ctrl + a, release, then “k”, then “y” to confirm.

 Ctrl + a, release, then “d”.

 This makes it easy to reattach with

-Allows you to set exposure times, ROI, etc directly.
+Allows you to directly set exposure times, investigate the status of various components, etc.

 To start cursesINDI, enter it in the